apache/doris/docs/en/administrator-guide/operation/monitor-alert.md

     ...
     ```

-This is a monitoring data presented in [Promethus Format] (https://prometheus.io/docs/practices/naming/).
+This is a monitoring data presented in [Prometheus Format] (https://prometheus.io/docs/practices/naming/).
 We take one of these monitoring items as an example to illustrate:

 ```
 # HELP  jvm_heap_size_bytes jvm heap stat